trentshaines/trent-quartz-obsidian/content/Essays/Mini Essay Ideas.md

 			- Attempts : sweet trip,
 	- To Figure out how to tie in - improvisational / free jazz / krautrock
 		- possibly the information theory angle, and how we can handle more information through structure via programming
-- Culture politics as a vantage point for causally modeling the world - mark fisher, marx, etc
+- Culture and politics as a vantage point for causally modeling the world - mark fisher, marx, etc